RomanSmolka/A02YY_Sensor/README.md

 # Python library for A02YY ultrasonic sensor

-Supports both UART auto (A02YYUW) & UART controlled (A02YYTW) versions of the sensor.
+Supports both UART auto (A02YYUW) & UART controlled (A02YYTW) versions.

+In controlled mode, the RTS serial pin must be connected to the RX pin of the sensor.

-See example.py for usage.
+See example.py for usage